mavnn/mavnn.github.com/source/_posts/2015-05-20-serialization-in-net.markdown

 We currently use Fleece in one of our projects, and have provided some support to improving the testing of Chiron as it looks like a hopeful alternative.

+Edit: Eirik points out in the comments that FsPickler (mentioned above) also has a mechanism for defining type safe (de)serialization [using Picklers](http://nessos.github.io/FsPickler/tutorial.html#Picklers-and-Pickler-combinators).
+I couldn't possibly guess where the library got it's name.

 ## All the rest

 I'm sure that there are other ways of tackling these problems - for example, for our